-We are now sharing what we have learned with greater numbers of educators across the U.S. and forming a community of support.
+We are now sharing what we have learned with greater numbers of educators and administrators across the U.S. and forming a community of support.
 Please join us at this summer’s professional development session that will be held entirely online, over the course of three days.
 There will be a combination of synchronous group activities online and asynchronous activities to be completed individually, offline.

-Who should attend: Educators of all grade levels, after school professionals, or other educators who want to enrich students' educational experiences – especially STEM experiences - through inventing solutions to real-world problems.
+Who should attend: Educators of all grade levels, after school professionals, administrators, community college faculty, or other educators who want to enrich students' educational experiences – especially STEM experiences - through inventing solutions to real-world problems.
 Educators from the same school district are encouraged to attend.
 This will help support the pathway for inventing in your district.

-What will you learn: The workshop will develop educators’ capacity to help kids learn to think and act as inventors.
+What will you learn: The workshop will develop educators’ and administrators' capacity to help kids learn to think and act as inventors.
 The workshop includes strategies for the effective use of JV InvenTeam activity guides made available free of charge on our website here.